caprosset/cloudinary-setup-example/README.md

 ### 5. Inject the parser middleware into the route

 In the router where we want to upload the image:
-* Import the parser middleware
+* Import the parsing middleware
 * Add it as an argument prior to the function that handles the POST request

 ```